H-Studio logo

 Mittelstand · Modernisation

-Modernise legacy systems without a full rewrite
+Mittelstand software modernisation without a risky full rewrite

 Engagement formats